idavis/idavis.github.io/_posts/2019-07-21-pushing-images-to-devices.md

 ---
 # Introduction

-If you haven't walked through the The [first post][] covering an introduction to Jetson containers, I'd recommend looking at it first.
+If you haven't walked through the [first post][] covering an introduction to Jetson containers, I'd recommend looking at it first.

 Compiling the CUDA samples for the Nano is really hard [compared to using the Xavier][] as it doesn't have nearly the resources required.
 We can get around this by compiling the container on the host.